 The answer is that gender data is key for making women’s stories actionable for policymakers.
 The availability of accurate, timely, and disaggregated data ensures that policymakers have the information they need to design policies and programs to improve people’s lives.

-Read the full article by Emily Courey Pryor on United Nations Foundation
+Read the full article about gender data guiding policy to improve lives by Emily Courey Pryor on United Nations Foundation.